tomeryeh/demo/cabble/docs/tutorial.md

 			}, 3000);
 	}
 ```
-Cabble send informations about user id and type ("taxi" or "customer") , current geolocalisation and send
-it as a document with `kuzzle.create`.
-This document will be not persisted in Kuzzle (i.e last argument of `kuzzle.create` is `false`).

 <a name="sub_to_pos" ></a>
 ###  Subscribe To Position updates

 Cabble propose to the user some "candidates" for a ride in the curent map bounding box.
-A candidate is a taxi if the current user is a customer and vice versa.
+A candidate is a taxi near the user if it is a customer and vice versa.

 The subscribe filter for bounding box with the current use type is computed as follow in `subscribeToPositions` :